edenartlab/docs/docs/guides/concepts.md

 For more information on how to use concepts in the creation tool, see the [creation tool doc](/docs/guides/creation/#concepts).
 :::info

-## Exporting concept LoRa's to AUTO1111 webui or ComfyUI
+## Using concept LoRas in AUTO1111 or ComfyUI

 LoRa's trained on Eden are fully compatible with all the open source tools in the StableDiffusion ecosystem.
 To use an Eden trained LoRa, all you have to do is: